- When evaluating your investments, consider capital gains and income tax implications, but avoid making investing decisions based primarily on taxes.

 Replacing funds with another fund

-It is also possible to implement a tax-loss harvesting strategy by selling an ETF or mutual fund that has a loss and replacing it with a similar, albeit not substantially identical ETF or mutual fund.
+It is also possible to implement a tax-loss harvesting strategy by selling an ETF or mutual fund that has a loss and replacing it with a different, albeit not substantially identical, ETF or mutual fund.

 Also, when making this decision, you should evaluate all costs associated with buying and selling investments, including commissions and any other expenses.
 And always keep your investing objectives and risk constraints in mind.